hemeraleback/hemeraleback/README.md

 ## 🤔 Who am I?

-Im an Italian Student of Computer Sience also interested about PC Building, graphics, mechanics and about electronics
+Im an Italian Student of Computer Sience also interested about PC Building, graphics and electronics

 ## 📄 Projects